luisibanez/open-source-databases-tutorial/source/FileMan/Install.rst

     wget -O VA-FILEMAN-22P2V2.RSA https://github.com/OSEHRA/fileman-22p2/blob/master/VA-FILEMAN-22P2V2.RSA?raw=true

 Now, you need to import the RSA file (a collection of routines) into GT.M using the %RI utility.
-You need to know what's the directory you will put the imported routines into.
+You need to know which directory you will put the imported routines into.
 MAKE SURE TO PUT A TRAILING SLASH ON THE ROUTINE DIRECTORY WHEN YOU ENTER IT.
 Your routine directory will be your home directory followed by /.fis-gtm/r/::